2004 2005 2006 2007 2008

 "If I thought you'd ever change your mind" - the single in Sweden

-"If I thought you'd ever change your mind" was available in music stores in Sweden on April 14.
+"If I thought you'd ever change your mind" was available in music stores in Sweden on 14 April.
 The first single from "My Colouring Book" was released in three versions in different countries all over the world.
-Different singles contained different track listings featuring different mixes of the songs
+The singles contained different track listings featuring different mixes of the songs

 CD 1